jiaqih811/9-key-iOS-Keyboard/nineKeyProfileSystem/README.md

 ## Front End

-For beta, the front end will be written using standard HTML/ CSS/ JS as well as Angular JS.
-For now, we have a dummy front end that functions as a way to test the RESTful API.
+For beta, the front end is written using standard HTML/ CSS/ JS with jQuery.
+It allows the user to create profiles, add text to profiles' dictionaries, and view the internal data of the dictionaries.
+For the most part, the front end is complete and just needs to be cleaned up a tiny bit: the only big feature missing is deleting profiles.